A Network-Constrained Demand Response Game for Procuring Energy Balancing Services: Conclusion

 \section{Conclusion}

-We present a game-theoretic market framework for procuring flexibility services within the distribution network.
-To address the privacy concerns of market participants and the associated information sharing limitations, we adapt a semi-decentralized GNE-seeking algorithm to solve the formulated game.
-Through numerical experiments, we assess the performance of our proposed mechanism in terms of both economic efficiency and operational security.
+We have presented a demand response game for procuring energy balancing services within the distribution network and proposed a scalable decentralized algorithm to solve the formulated game.
+The numerical experiments have shown that this algorithm leads the system to the v-GNE, where the market efficiency loss is small and the physical network constraints are satisfied.
 Future research avenues include incorporating uncertainties into the model, such as the uncertain maximum flexibility of consumers, as well as devising mechanisms for achieving social welfare maximization through efficient profit sharing.
 Furthermore, there is a need to address the challenges posed by non-continuous cost functions.